ArchageXIII/pillowncase/docs/install.rst

 			(.env) mark@computername:~/pillowncase$ deactivate

-		To save trying *source .env/bin/activate* every time it's easy to alias it in your bash shell, just add the following line to the end of your .bashrc file and next time you start a new terminal you can just type activate (when you are in the virtual environment directory) this is another reason to keep all the virtual environment directory's the same name you can just use activate each time.::
+		To save typing *source .env/bin/activate* every time it's easy to alias it in your bash shell, just add the following line to the end of your .bashrc file and next time you start a new terminal you can just type activate (when you are in the virtual environment directory) this is another reason to keep all the virtual environment directory's the same name you can just use activate each time.::